vhscom/after-dark/README.md

 [Search Optimization](#search-optimization) | Using [Schema Structured Data](https://moz.com/learn/seo/schema-structured-data) and meta tags, After Dark gives crawlers rich data about the site structure and content.
 No configuration required.
 [Post Images](#post-images) | Increase visual appeal of posts.
 After Dark enables configuration-driven post images which are lazy-loaded, responsive and automatically cropped for a consistent look-and-feel across your site.
 [Fuzzy Search](#fuzzy-search) | After Dark ships with an in-browser search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
 Use it to quickly find crawlable content anywhere your site.
-[Personalization](#personalization) | Adjust CSS using purpose-built [customization file](#custom-styles).
-Choose one of several [theme variants](#theme-variants).
+[Personalization](#personalization) | Easily choose between one of several [theme variants](#theme-variants).
+Tweak CSS using the purpose-built [customization file](#custom-styles).
 Swap in [your own favicon](#favicon).
 Leverage [block templates](https://gohugo.io/templates/blocks) to quickly extend new custom layouts.
 And use [hack.css](https://hackcss.egoist.moe/dark.html) flexbox grids and CSS components to add style your site.
-[Section Menu](#section-menu) | Add and customize your site's global navigation.
-After Dark uses Hugo's [Section Menu for "the Lazy Blogger"](https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger), making navigation easy to create and predictable to use.
-Don't want navigation?
-Simply disable it from your site configuration.
 [Content Reuse](#content-reuse) | Sometimes plan markdown isn't enough to build engaging page content.
 For this reason After Dark provides a number of reusable code snippets and shortcodes for adding things blockquotes, figure elements, coubs, videos, <a target="feature" href="https://hackcss.egoist.moe/">hackcss components</a> and more to your pages and posts.
 Use them to create completely custom layouts or simply spice up an old page.
 [Related Content](#related-content) | Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.
 [Table of Contents](#table-of-contents) | Help users locate and share information in long posts.
 By providing a Table of Contents, users will spend less time scrolling to locate information in larger documents and are more likely to deep link to specific information on a page.
+[Section Menu](#section-menu) | Add and customize your site's global navigation.
+After Dark uses Hugo's [Section Menu for "the Lazy Blogger"](https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger), making navigation easy to create and predictable to use.
 [Analytics](https://gohugo.io/templates/internal/#google-analytics) | Understand and action on user behavior by enabling Google Analytics.
 After Dark uses the [async tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) to boost performance.
 [Comments](https://gohugo.io/templates/internal/#disqus) | Improve search rankings and allow users to comment on articles with [Disqus](https://disqus.com/) commenting.
 [Modification Dating](#modification-dating) | Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
 Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.
 [Syntax Highlighting](#syntax-highlighting) | Share code snippets with style.
-After Dark provides Atom One [Light](https://atom.io/themes/one-light-syntax) and [Dark](https://atom.io/themes/one-dark-syntax) syntax highlighting for l33t code sharing.
+After Dark provides Atom One [Light](https://atom.io/themes/one-light-syntax) and [Dark](https://atom.io/themes/one-dark-syntax) syntax highlighting for 1337 code sharing.
 [Taxonomy Pages](https://gohugo.io/content-management/taxonomies) | Help users discover taxonomic content.
 After Dark automatically generates taxonomy and taxonomy terms pages and links to them in post bylines.
 [Error Page](https://hackcabin.com/post/after-dark-error-page-redesign/) | Decrease bounce rate when URL errors occur.
 After Dark provides an engaging 404 page with animated background.
 Pagination | Pagination can be hard.
 After Dark makes it easy with simple list pagination with page indicators.